 Give yourself at least half an hour to start, and accept that it might not happen the first, second or even third time.
 Practice makes perfect, so pay attention to your body and what feels good to you.
 Taking a page out of meditation’s handbook, start by lying on your back, closing your eyes and focusing on your breathing—in and out, in and out.
 Let your mind roam freely, and then let your hands follow suit.

 Don’t be afraid to experiment!
 Different strokes, speeds and pressures, as well as penetration in the vagina and/or anus can all be pleasurable.
 The best way to find out what you like is to try a bit of everything.
-Many vulva owners find that rubbing in smooth, circular motions feels good, either diagonally across the clitoris or the area around it.
+Many people with vulvas find that rubbing in smooth, circular motions feels good, either diagonally across the clitoris or the area around it.
 You can also lie on your side or your stomach, raise your legs into the air, or grind up against a pillow—seriously, there is no wrong way to touch yourself.
+(Read Solo Positions to Impress Yourself With)

 Friction can feel good, but a little lube never hurt anybody, especially if you have a hard time getting in the mood and producing natural lubrication.
 Lube tends to make sexual stimulation feel better—like, a lot better.
 Use a small, pea-sized amount and massage it slowly into your genitals with your fingers, lingering a little longer where it feels good.